INGEOTEC/NLP-Course/topics/06TextCategorization.md

 w2id = {v: k for k, v in enumerate(words)}
 ```

+Previously, the classes have been represented using natural numbers.
+The positive class has been associated with the number $$1$$, whereas the negative class with $$0$$.
+However, in this dataset, the classes are strings.
+It was decided to encode them as numbers to facilitate subsequent operations.
+The encoding process can be performed simultaneously with the estimation of the prior of each class.
+Please note that the priors are stored using the logarithm in the variable `priors.`

 ```python
 uniq_labels, priors = np.unique([k for _, k in D], return_counts=True)
 priors = np.log(priors / priors.sum())
 uniq_labels = {str(v): k for k, v in enumerate(uniq_labels)}
 ```

+It is time to estimate the likelihood parameter for each of the classes.
+It is assumed that the data comes from a Categorical distribution and that each token is independent.
+The likelihood parameters can be stored in a matrix (variable `l_tokens`) with $$K$$ rows, each row contains the parameter for the class, and the number of columns corresponds to the vocabulary's size.
+The first step is to calculate the frequency of each token per class which can be done with the following code.

 ```python
 l_tokens = np.zeros((len(uniq_labels), len(w2id)))